AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 -t THRESHOLD`

 * The command to add a Perishable Retail item is similar to adding a Retail item.
-* An additional flag , `-e`, is used here to include the `expiry date`, hence signifying a Perishable Retail item.
+* An additional flag , `-e`, is used here to include the `EXPIRY_DATE`, hence signifying a Perishable Retail item.
   > ℹ️ Ensure that the provided date is in `DD-MM-YYYY` format.
 For example, **20 January 2024** is represented as `20-01-2024`

 Examples: